andrewm898/air-sight/README.md

 See https://www.hackster.io/contests/hovergames/hardware_applications/11029 for entry description.
 In the project directory, you can run:

+If you run this app in your browser, you will first see a login screen.
+You can use the credentials sampleuser@sample.com as a username and password as the password to see the actual app.

 ### `npm start`

 Runs the app in the development mode.<br />